nguyenhuy/PonyDebugger/README.md

 ```objective-c
 [debugger disconnect];
 ```

+#### Integration example
+You can find an example on how to integrate Weaver into an existing app [here](https://github.com/TextureGroup/Texture/pull/412).

 ## Getting Help
 We use Slack for real-time debugging, community updates, and general talk about Texture and Weaver.
 [Signup](http://asdk-slack-auto-invite.herokuapp.com) yourself and join #weaver channel.